BrendanBondurant/knowledge-base/README.md

    - `series`: Always "The Good Thing"
    - `episode`: Episode number
    - `chunk`: Chunk number (sequential, starting from 1)
-   - `participants`: List of people in the segment
    - `segment`: Short description of the segment
    - `timecode`, `start_time`, `end_time`: Use transcript timestamps
    - `speakers`: List of speakers in the chunk
    - `topics`: Bullet list of main topics discussed (Title Case, human-readable)
    - `tags`: Short, machine-friendly tags (lowercase, kebab-case) from `tags_master.yaml`
-   - `topic_tags`: Machine-friendly equivalents of topics, must match `tags_master.yaml`
    - `entities`: People, companies, or products mentioned
-   - `mentions`: Notable references, anecdotes, or recurring themes
    - `summary`: 1–3 sentence summary of the chunk (in plain English)

 3. Paste the transcript for that segment below the frontmatter, preserving timestamps and speaker labels